wizardofhoms/risks/README.md

 # Summary

 This repository provides a CLI (`risks`) to be used in a vault VM.
 Its purpose is to:
-- Create and delete identities with some core cryptographic identifiers and secrets (GPG, SSH, passwords)
+- Create, use, manage and delete identities with some core cryptographic identifiers and secrets (GPG, SSH, passwords)
-- Minimize the cognitive load of managing secrets and passwords, without compromising on technical and cryptographic strengh.
+- Minimize the cognitive load of managing identities, secrets and passwords, without compromising on technical and cryptographic strengh.
 - Provide a strong isolation between these identities and their filesystems.
 - Create, delete and manage encrypted and authenticated data directories to store arbitrary data.
 - Manage devices used to store identities' data and to back them up.